SkypLabs/blog.skyplabs.net/_drafts/scapy-sniffing-inside-a-thread.md

     - Signal
     - Thread
 ---
-Scapy is an incredible tool when it comes to play with network.
+Scapy is an incredible tool when it comes to playing with the network.
 As it is written on its [official website][scapy-website], Scapy can replace a majority of network tools such as nmap, hping and tcpdump.

-One of the features offered by Scapy is to sniff the network packets passing through a computer's NICs.
+One of the features offered by Scapy is to sniff the network packets passing through a computer's NIC.
 Below is a small example:

 {% gist SkypLabs/06bd7f414f51d700e04be705cb32659d sniff_main_thread.py %}